stjude/learngenomics.dev/docs/04-genomic-file-formats/04-VCF-files.md

 - **Variant Identifier.** The ID field is used to store one or more unique identifiers for the variant.
 Commonly, the rs numbers from [dbSNP](https://www.ncbi.nlm.nih.gov/snp/) are used.

 - **Quality of the Variant.** A measure of confidence in the called variant or lack thereof.
-This field follows the common practice of encoding qualities as a Phred-scaled quality score with the formula .
+This field follows the common practice of encoding qualities as a Phred-scaled quality score with the formula Q = -10 log10(p), where p is the probability of an incorrect variant call.
 A score of 10 means there is a 1 in 10 chance of the call being incorrect, 20 means a 1 in 100 chance of the call being incorrect, and so on.
 If unknown, the value should be the missing value, a period.

 - **Filter Status.** This denotes the status of whether the variant passed all quality filters from the caller.
-If the variant passes, the value will have a value of PASS.
+If the variant passes, the value will be PASS.
 If the variant fails any filters, the value will be a semi-colon separated list of codes for the filters.
 If unknown, the value should be the missing value.

 - **Additional Information.** A field which can contain an arbitrary number of key-value pairs separated by semicolons of the form /<key/>=/<value1/>[,/<value2/>].
 While there are some reserved keys specified in the documentation, anything can be denoted here.
 If there is no additional information, this field is empty.